Sarthak-G0yal/Sortium/README.md

 ### Example 1: Sort Files by Type

 This is the most common use case.
-It organizes all files in a folder into subdirectories like `Images`, `Documents`, `Videos`, etc.
+It now works in two phases: generate a plan, review/edit the JSON (optional), then apply it when you're ready.

 ```python
 from sortium.sorter import Sorter